milanpanin/milanpanin/README.md

 ---

 ### But who is Milan?
-Milan is a 23. year old student from Novi Sad, who likes to spend his time exploring the interesting world of JavaScript and learning how to develop the web in the best ways!
+Milan is a 23. year old student from Novi Sad, who likes to spend his time exploring the interesting world of JavaScript and learning how to develop the web in the best way :)

 ### More About Me: